boopsboops/nhamunda-checklist/README.md

 * size of Phractocephalus and Pseudoplatystoma
 * capture technique for sacos and Pseudoplatystoma
 * redo the map adding accent to Jatapu, filling in the place square markers, and increasing map size

+#### Acknowledgements:
+* Nathan Lujan for assistance with landmarks and discussion on Pseudolithoxus; Heok Hee Ng for help with literature;
+* Collection permits?
+* Reviewers.